EmotionThinker: Prosody-Aware Reinforcement Learning for Explainable Speech Emotion Reasoning¶

 - Three major challenges:

-- Absence of high-quality reasoning datasets; existing emotion corpora lack fine-grained acoustic annotations.
+- Lack of high-quality reasoning datasets, as existing emotion corpora lack fine-grained acoustic annotations.

-- Weak prosody perception in SpeechLLMs (insufficient sensitivity to pitch, energy, speaking rate, and stress).
+- Weak prosody perception in SpeechLLMs (insufficient perception of pitch, energy, speaking rate, and stress).

-- Standard RL relies solely on rule-based rewards (outcome accuracy), which cannot supervise open-ended reasoning quality.
+- Standard RL relies solely on rule-based rewards (result accuracy), failing to supervise the quality of open-ended reasoning.

 Method¶